stealthgyro/tempzefbot/readme.md

 you can see this here
 https://github.com/discordjs/discord.js/pull/2971

+Something not in that is I updated the createChannel method as well
+permission_overwrites: overwrites,
+since I'm passing that directly, not really sure why it was trying to pull some other method.

 This is bascially to actually be aware of the parent category of a channel.